-And in "The Leap Back," when Sam is changing before entering the Imaging Chamber so he can leap into the body Al's occupied (thus having them change places so Al's no longer the Leaper and Sam no longer the Observer) Ziggy comments "Great legs, doctor."
+In "The Leap Back", when Sam is changing before entering the Imaging Chamber so he can leap into the body Al's occupied (thus having them change places so Al's no longer the Leaper and Sam no longer the Observer) Ziggy comments "Great legs, doctor."
 Heterosexual female viewers and gay men everywhere nod in agreement.

-Felony Misdemeanor: In the Elvis episode, Sam's actions accidentally cause Elvis not to get discovered.
+Felony Misdemeanor: In "Memphis Melody," Sam's actions accidentally cause Elvis not to get discovered.
 Al checks the changes to history and says that "Heartbreak Hotel" gets recorded by The Monkees and "Blue Suede Shoes" by Tony Orlando and Dawn, to which he responds by miming throwing up.